Salah856/AWS_WhitePapers_Summary/ML best practices.md

 - Feature importance is a technique that explains the features that make up the training data using a score (importance).
 - It indicates how useful or valuable the feature is, relative to other features.

+- SHAP (SHapley Additive exPlanations) is an open-source technique based on game theory.
+- It explains an ML prediction by assuming that each feature value of training data instance is a player in a game in which the prediction is the payout.
+- Shapley values indicate how to distribute the payout fairly among the features.